Back

 Percentage of approved affordable homes against total homes approved on major developments (gross)

-Financial year (1 April - 31 March) Total homes on major developments (10 or more units) Affordable homes total % of total homes for affordable housing
+Financial year (1 April to 31 March) Total homes on major developments Affordable homes approved on major developments % of total homes for affordable housing

 Approved affordable homes by tenure (gross)